-Buildings vs Contents Insurance
+Buildings vs Contents insurance

 Covers the structure

-Buildings Insurance
+Buildings insurance

-Covers the physical structure of your home β€” walls, roof, floors, windows, fitted kitchens and bathrooms, permanent fixtures, and external structures (garages, outbuildings).
+Covers the physical structure of your home - walls, roof, floors, windows, fitted kitchens and bathrooms, permanent fixtures, and external structures (garages, outbuildings).
 Required by most mortgage lenders.
-Covers: fire, flood, storm damage, subsidence, escape of water, impact (e.g. vehicle hitting the building).
-Does NOT cover: contents/possessions, general wear and tear, deliberate damage by you.
+Covers fire, flood, storm, subsidence, escape of water, and impact damage.
+Does NOT cover contents, general wear and tear, or deliberate damage by you.

 Covers possessions

-Contents Insurance
+Contents insurance

-Covers everything inside your home that would "fall out" if you turned it upside down β€” furniture, electronics, clothing, appliances, jewellery, and personal possessions.
-Covers: theft, fire, flood, accidental damage (on enhanced policies).
-Does NOT cover: the building itself, items left outside, or possessions above the single-item limit without being separately listed.
+Covers everything inside your home that would "fall out" if you turned it upside down - furniture, electronics, clothing, appliances, jewellery, and personal possessions.
+Covers theft, fire, flood, and accidental damage (on enhanced policies).
+Does NOT cover the building itself, items left outside, or possessions above the single-item limit without being separately listed.

 ℹ️ Renters need contents only

-If you rent, your landlord's buildings insurance covers the structure β€” not your belongings.
+If you rent, your landlord's buildings insurance covers the structure - not your belongings.
 You need your own contents insurance.
 Renters' contents insurance is typically cheaper than homeowner cover (no building to insure) and can be arranged monthly.
-Don't assume your possessions are covered under the landlord's policy β€” they are not.
+Your possessions are not covered under the landlord's policy.

-What Buildings Insurance Covers
+What Buildings insurance Covers

 • Fire, explosion, smoke

-• Escape of water (burst pipes β€” one of the most common claims)
+• Escape of water (burst pipes - one of the most common claims)

-• Subsidence (ground movement causing structural damage β€” check carefully, as some older policies or high-risk areas have limits)
+• Subsidence (ground movement causing structural damage - check your policy carefully, as some older policies or high-risk areas have limits)

 • Impact (vehicle hitting the house, falling trees or aerials)